openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ```

 You shouldn't call `include_apocrypha()` between calling `parse()` and one of the output functions—the output reflects the value of `include_apocrypha()` that was active during the call to `parse()`.
 You probably also don't want to call it every time you call `parse()`—it will slow down execution.

+You might find it easier to use the `testaments` option to specify which testaments (Old, New, and Apocrypha) you want to identify.

 #### `.set_options({})`